danya/react-local/README.md

 # React Local

-Babel plugin that helps you to improve speed of React JSX with local variables.
+Babel plugin for perfectionists that helps you to improve React JSX.

-- **Make calling of `createElement` about 40% faster** in some browsers ([see below](#speed-improvements)).
 - Reduce amount of code browser need to parse.
-- Reduce bundle size in case when you do not use gzip.
+- Much reduce size of non gzipped bundle and a bit of gzipped one in big projects — squeeze everything ([more](#size-improvements))
+- No extra triple property access every time: make calling of `createElement` faster in some browsers ([more](#speed-improvements))

+Note this plugin may not make huge effect you expect but may make some nice small improvements.

 **Input**: